ghchinoy/gen/README.md

 gen prompt "say something nice to me"
 ```

-To get the list of commands, use `gen` by itself.
+To get the list of commands, use `gen --help`.

 ### Generate content